 - Acting unnaturally tame.

 If you observe these signs, do not approach the fox—remember exposure to rabies is primarily through bites or saliva.
-Contact your local animal control agency, police department or health department if you see a fox showing the above signs.
+Contact your local animal control agency, police department or health department if you see a fox showing the signs of rabies.

 The disease causes intense irritation of the skin to the point where foxes have been known to chew their own tails off trying to relieve the itching.
 At advanced stages, infected foxes are often seen wandering around during the daytime, seemingly unafraid.